Valuation Menu

 • The Refundable Edge: Unlike the U.S. Inflation Reduction Act, which often relies on complex tax-equity partnerships, Canada's ITCs (Clean Tech, Hydrogen, CCUS) are refundable.

 • Valuation Impact: When valuing a Canadian manufacturing or energy firm, we are looking at a direct cash injection.
 A $500k solar/green retrofitting investment can yield a $150k refund from the CRA, regardless of tax liability.
-This dramatically lowers the "Effective Cost of Capital" and boosts Net Present Value (NPV) compared to identical firms in Europe or the U.S.

 2. Labor Markets: "The Great Recalibration"